7867

 Published Mar 16, 2023 12:33 PM by The Maritime Executive

 The government of Thailand has ordered the Royal Thai Navy and the Department of Transportation to assist to prevent a potentially significant oil spill from a damaged FSO operated by Chevron 129 miles off the coast of the country.
-The vessel, the Benchamas 2, was rocked by an explosion during routine maintenance and is taking on water at the stern.
+The vessel, the Benchamas 2, was undergoing routine maintenance when the accident happened and is reported to be taking on water at the stern.

 Chevron issued a statement confirming that one crewmember, a contractor, working aboard the vessel during the maintenance operation was killed.
-According to reports, they were working on repairs removing an underwater value at the time of the explosion.
+According to reports, they were working on repairs removing an underwater value.
 The government is referring to it as a seawater suction pipe that is now leaking and causing the engine room of the FSO to flood.

 The flooding has left the Benchamas 2 without electrical power.
 The Royal Thai Navy noted that the crude oil heating system is not working due to the lack of power raising the potential for an oil leak.
 Reports said that there are currently 400,000 barrels of oil stored aboard the FSO.